jeeliz/jeelizFaceFilter/README.md

 The initialization function ( `callbackReady` in the code snippet ) will be called with an error code ( `errCode` ).
 It can have these values:
 * `false`: no error occurs,
 * `"GL_INCOMPATIBLE"`: WebGL is not available, or this WebGL configuration is not enough (there is no WebGL2, or there is WebGL1 without OES_TEXTURE_FLOAT or OES_TEXTURE_HALF_FLOAT extension),
-* `"ALREADY_INITIALIZED"`: the API has been already initialized,
+* `"ALREADY_INITIALIZED"`: the library has been already initialized,
 * `"NO_CANVASID"`: no canvas or canvas ID was specified,
 * `"INVALID_CANVASID"`: cannot found the `<canvas>` element in the DOM,
 * `"INVALID_CANVASDIMENSIONS"`: the dimensions `width` and `height` of the canvas are not specified,
-* `"WEBCAM_UNAVAILABLE"`: cannot get access to the webcam (the user has no webcam, or it has not accepted to share the device, or the webcam is already busy),
+* `"WEBCAM_UNAVAILABLE"`: cannot get access to the camera (the user has no camera, or it has not accepted to share the device, or the camera is already busy),
 * `"GLCONTEXT_LOST"`: The WebGL context was lost.
 If the context is lost after the initialization, the `callbackReady` function will be launched a second time with this value as error code,
 * `"MAXFACES_TOOHIGH"`: The maximum number of detected and tracked faces, specified by the optional init argument `maxFacesDetected`, is too high.